Skip to content

 Taste The Unique Flavors of Warsaw

 Numerous traditional bars and restaurants will take you on an adventure of culinary discovery in Warsaw.
-Don’t hesitate to try some of the local sweet and pastry dishes for breakfast.
+Don’t hesitate to try some local sweet and pastry dishes for breakfast.
 You can’t miss the Wuzetka, a delicious cream cake.
 You can also eat on the go in the markets and try the Zapienkanka, an exquisite chicken baguette with vegetables and cheese!

 Try The Famous Polish Beer